cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 overestimate $$a$$ and $$b$$.
 However, given the extremely high overlap between the definitions of ILI and CLI, we do not consider this to be practically very problematic.

+### Smoothing

+The smoothed versions of the signals described above (with `smoothed_` prefix) are calculated using seven day pooling.
+For example, the estimate reported for June 7 in a specific geographical area (such as county or MSA) is formed by collecting all surveys completed between June 1 and 7 (inclusive) and using that data in the estimation procedures described above.

 ## Survey Weighting